AIReSim: A Discrete Event Simulator for Large-scale AI Cluster Reliability Modeling: Conclusion

 \section{Conclusion}

 We presented \relsim, a discrete event simulator for understanding the effects of different parameters and tradeoffs in large-scale AI training jobs.
-Because such jobs are subject to both random and systematic failures, it becomes important to systematically reason about the reliability mechanisms in the cluster, and how they interact in order to tune them for optimal reliability.
+Because such jobs are subject to both random and systematic failures, it becomes important to systematically reason about the reliability mechanisms in the cluster, and how they interact to tune them for optimal efficiency.
 We consider the different tradeoffs that arise in capacity planning for spares in the cluster to deal with systematic failures, and how much to provision for a given cluster configuration using \relsim.
 We find that \relsim can identify the optimal capacity for reliability, and hence avoid wasteful excess capacity.
-It can also help identify the important parameters in the system that should be optimized for the maximum efficiency.
+It can also help identify the important parameters in the system that should be optimized.